Robust Control Barrier Functions under High Relative Degree and Input Constraints for Satellite Trajectories: Introduction

 \section{Introduction}

 This paper advances the recent theory of Control Barrier Functions (CBFs) to systems with higher relative-degree under input constraints and disturbances, and applies the results to control design for satellite trajectories.
 Currently, satellite trajectory design is generally the product of extensive optimizations for fuel and/or time consumption, completed long before a satellite is deployed.
-The resulting control algorithms then seek to keep the spacecraft along these preplanned trajectories, and thus limit the spacecraft's ability to react to in-situ phenomena.
-As spacecraft venture further away from the Earth and attempt more complex mission objectives, there is a need for greater autonomy, and a subsequent need to ensure safety of autonomous trajectories.
-For example, a spacecraft visiting an asteroid, such as in Fig.~\ref{fig:intro_fig}, must always remain sufficiently far from the surface of the asteroid.
-However, the asteroid surface features cannot be observed in detail until a spacecraft has already arrived near the asteroid, where it is difficult to rely on ground operators to compute safe trajectories.
-Hence, onboard safe trajectory computation is a key enabling technology for future missions.
-Prior works on achieving safe onboard control generally fall under either potential-field methods, such as \cite{APFs_impulsive,APFs_conference}, where unsafe regions are encoded by high potentials, or more computationally-intensive online trajectory-planning methods, such as \cite{SCP_old_journal,MPC_Weiss}.
-CBFs are conceptually related to potential-field methods, but can be further used to augment controllers developed using other methodologies, with the aim to ensure safety.
-CBFs can also guarantee other desirable aspects of system performance, such as input constraint satisfaction, disturbance rejection, performance with time-delay \cite{TimeDelay}, or operation under sampled-data dynamics \cite{LCSS21}.

-However, there are also aspects of system performance frequently required of spacecraft, which current CBF theory does not support.
-In particular, spacecraft position constraints are typically relative-degree 2 constraints, and small spacecraft such as SmallSats have limited actuation capability.
-Earlier methods on handling high-relative-degree constraints with CBFs usually require that the allowable control set be $\reals^m$.
-In addition, ensuring safety in the presence of disturbances is more challenging under input constraints, especially when combined with high-relative-degree constraint functions.
-Thus, motivated by satellite control, this paper introduces methods for ensuring satisfaction of safety constraints with high-relative-degree with respect to the system dynamics, in the presence of input constraints and disturbances.
+As spacecraft venture further away from the Earth and attempt more complex mission objectives, there is a need for greater autonomy, and a subsequent need to ensure {that autonomous trajectories meet various requirements, herein termed \textit{safety}.
+While our focus is on spacecraft, the following results are broadly applicable to systems with constraints of high-relative-degree.}